Print this topic

 Chickenpox is a viral infection caused by a virus called varicella-zoster.

-You can catch chickenpox at any age but it's most common in tamariki (children) under 10.
-For most tamariki children , chickenpox is a mild disease, but some can get seriously sick.
-It's also usually more severe for adults, pregnant women and their unborn babies, and people with a weakened immune system.
+You can catch chickenpox at any age, but it is most common in tamariki (children) under 10.
+For most tamariki, chickenpox is a mild disease, but some can get seriously sick.
+It is usually more severe for adults and pregnant women and their unborn babies.
+Also, people with a weakened immune system.

 Chickenpox spreads very easily from person to person.
-It's usually spread through the air by coughs and sneezes.
+It is usually spread through the air by coughs and sneezes.
 You can also catch it by touching something (like a door handle) that has the virus on it.

-You won't notice any symptoms of chickenpox until 10 to 21 days after you catch the virus.
-The virus never leaves your body, and stays resting (dormant) in your nerves.
+You will not notice any symptoms of chickenpox until 10 to 21 days after you catch the virus.
+The virus never leaves your body and stays resting (dormant) in your nerves.
 It can come back later in life as shingles.

 Symptoms of chickenpox